North Star Mine and Powerhouse: Operations

 The North Star vein has an east and west course, with a dip of about twenty-three degrees to the north.
 This mine was opened by an incline shaft sunk on the course of the vein to a depth of nearly 700 ft.
 The lowest perpendicular depth attained was approximately 300 ft.
 It was opened by seven levels.
 The vein varied in thickness from a few inches to 4–5 ft, with an average of about 2 ft.
 The explorations in the fifth level extended about 700 ft east of the shaft.
 The total known extent was estimated at 1000 ft.
 The lower level was driven 550 ft east of the shaft.
 Above the three lower levels, the ground was virgin to surface, and little was extracted from the two next to the bottom.
 The ore was raised by tram wagons on the incline, with a wire rope.
 The vein was enclosed in greenstone.
 A vertical hoisting and ventilation shaft was sunk 800 ft east of the incline.
 This shaft was set to cut the mine on the level of the fourth gallery.
 The shoots of ore in this ground had an easterly pitch.
 The ore had a gradually increasing tenor of gold.

 The North Star Mine Company owned 2100 ft upon the course of the lode.
-Between 1861-1865, the net returns were approximately $500,000, about one-fourth of which was expended in permanent improvements on the property.
+Between 1861 and 1865, the net returns were approximately $500,000, about one-fourth of which was expended in permanent improvements on the property.
 These included the drain tunnel, half a mile long, which was the most considerable item, and a new mill of sixteen stamps.
-About $375,000 of the net savings were returned to the owners in dividends, obtained from the use of a six stamp mill during 1862-63, which was subsequently enlarged.
+About $375,000 of the net savings were returned to the owners in dividends, obtained from the use of a six stamp mill during 1862–63, which was subsequently enlarged.
 The returns for the year 1866 were $315,000, derived from the crushing of 6,000 tons of ore.
 The ores of this mine are considerably sulphuretted, but the value of the sulphurets in gold was much less than in the nearby Eureka Mine.
 The North Star did not possess chlorination works, but dressed their tailings by hand rockers for sale.
 The ores showed free gold, often in very fine masses, implanted in quartz, which resembles that of the nearby Rocky Bar Mine and Massachusetts Hill Mine.

 The sixteen stamp mill, erected in 1866, had a capacity of crushing about two tons to the stamp daily.
 The water in this mine was light, a supply for the use of the amalgamation works being derived from a neighboring ditch company.
 This circumstance, as well as the low angle of the dip of the vein, favored very greatly the economy of development of the North Star to a great depth.